4 - 05.1

 - Periodic environmental health inspections are conducted by the environmental health and safety office and residence halls staff.
 The spirit of these inspections is for preventive and corrective action and is in no way designed to include room search.

-- A student's room may be entered to insure maintenance and general repair within the student's living area.
+- A student's room may be entered to ensure maintenance and general repair within the student's living area.

 - A student's room may be entered in cases of imminent danger to health or safety.

-- When fire drills are in progress, the residence halls staff, will inspect rooms to insure that the hall is vacated.
+- When fire drills are in progress, the residence halls staff, will inspect rooms to ensure that the hall is vacated.